CoeJoder/metatrader4-server/docs/api.md

   ```

 ### DO_ORDER_DELETE
 Delete a pending order.
-If the order is already open, it is closed at market price.

   #### Parameters
   - `ticket` - the ticket number of the order
+  - `closeIfOpened` - if true and the order is open, it is closed at market price.
+Defaults to `false`.

   #### Example
   ```json